iustinaabc/ASR-mp3-compression-AAEs/README.md

 # MP3 Compression as a Means to Improve Robustness against Adversarial Noise Targeting Attention-based End-to-End Speech Recognition

-**Motivation**
+**Motivation & goal**

 Adversarial Examples represent an imminent security threat to any Machine Learning system.
+In particular, Automatic Speech Recognition (ASR) systems can be hacked into recognizing hidden voice commands delivered on purpose by a malicious external agent.
+In technical vocabulary, these are termed audio adversarial examples - they represent voice commands seemingly innocuous to a human listener, but which carry along a hidden message that can be decoded accordingly by the ASR system, and even passed on to a vocally-triggered execution system.
 The present thesis addresses this issue by proposing MP3-compression as a potential measure to reduce the susceptibility of Automatic Speech Recognition (ASR) systems to be mislead by Audio Adversarial Examples (AAEs).

 **Methodology**

 In essence, we used the Fast Gradient Sign Method (FGSM) to generate untargeted AAEs in the form of adversarial noise added to original speech samples.
 We used a feature inversion procedure to convert the adversarial examples from the feature into the audio domain.
 Different from prior work, we targeted an end-to-end, fully neural ASR system (namely ESPnet) featuring a hybrid decoder enhanced with both Connectionist Temporal Classification (CTC) and Attention mechanisms.
+Notably, this work did not focus on over-the-air, realtime attacks, but rather on direct attacks, in which adversarial samples were digitally presented at the system’s input.

 **Results**